 At the end of their courses, students may be required to take a comprehensive exam.
 Also, some programs may include courses and field experiences that are intended to help students prepare for state administration certification.
 For interested students, there are also programs that explore educational leadership from a certain religious world view.
 Contact programs to learn more.

 The Master of Science (MS) in Educational Leadership program is often designed for educators who want to expand their leadership knowledge and skills to pursue formal or informal leadership roles in schools.
 Coursework for a Master of Science in Educational Leadership might explore systems thinking and data analysis, and students might begin to develop an organizational plan.
 Other courses could cover key challenges such as parent involvement and student achievement.
 Students might learn more about their own personal leadership style.
 Also, they may learn how to leverage the latest research to guide decisions, and lead with greater confidence in their classroom and community.
 See below for examples of course topics.

 In addition to courses, students might engage in independent research and could learn how to apply research to the development of leadership and learning.

-Students who pursue their Master of Science in College Student Affairs might develop their knowledge of student affairs administration and conflict analysis.
+might develop their knowledge of student affairs administration and conflict analysis.
 In their courses, students might focus on current issues and trends, student development theories and codes of conduct.
 These and courses that explore human factors may complement courses that are geared to group dynamics and mediation.
 Other courses might explore topics such as personnel practices, supervision, budget, finance, and program development.

 DID YOU KNOW?